 The Student Planning Guide is created for undergraduates to assist in planning the four-year curriculum leading to a Bachelor of Arts degree in Criminal Justice.
-It supplements the following University publications: Description of Courses, Academic Programs, and Schedule of Courses.
+It supplements the following University publications: Description of Courses and Academic Programs.
 Students, in consultation with the School of Criminal Justice academic advisors and faculty, are responsible for organizing their programs and satisfying their degree requirements.

 Detailed information about the Bachelors of Arts degree in Criminal Justice can be found in the Student Planning Guide.
 Questions can also be directed to the main office at 517-355-2197.